 The Belfast Morning News claimed in 1885 that what Guinness was to porter, and Bass was to pale ale, Cantrell & Cochrane was to ginger ale, especially in America.

 Cantrell & Cochrane became a private limited liability company in 1898.
 The company was awarded a Royal Warrant by the King of Great Britain in 1901.
-Cantrell & Cochrane was one of the largest exporters from Ireland by the time Henry Cochrane died in 1904.
-He was succeeded as chairman by his son, Ernest Cecil Cochrane (1874 – 1952).
+Cantrell & Cochrane was one of the largest Irish exporters.

+Henry Cochrane died in 1904 with an estate valued at over £550,000.
+He was succeeded as chairman by his son, Ernest Cecil Cochrane (1873 – 1952).

 Cantrell died in 1909 with an estate valued at £70,045.

-In 1914 the Dublin factory employed around 1,000 people.
+The Dublin factory employed around 1,000 people by 1914.

 The First World War threatened the firm’s large and valuable American trade, so a factory was established in New York.

-Cantrell & Cochrane had a capital of £200,000.
+Cantrell & Cochrane had a capital of £200,000 in 1930.

 The end of Prohibition in the United States damaged the Cantrell & Cochrane export trade.